 Cybersecurity is a relatively new industry and has a lot of potentials.
 As companies are becoming more and more digitized, the demand for cyber-security professionals is rising accordingly.

 If you want to become a cyber-security professional, we recommend taking a cyber-security course.
 At upGrad, we offer a detailed course in partnership with IIIT-B, which teaches you about the industry’s latest tools and techniques.
 For example, you get to learn about data secrecy, network security, cryptography, and many other skills.

 We hope you found our guide on What is ethical hacking and ethical hacking meaning helpful.
 If you have any questions or suggestions on this topic, please let us know through the comments section below.
 We’d love to hear from you.

-If you want to pursue this profession, upGrad and IIIT-B can help you with a PG Diploma in Software Development Specialization in Cyber Security.
+If you want to pursue this profession, upGrad and IIIT-B can help you with a Executive PG Programme in Software Development – Specialisation in Cyber Security.
 The course offers specialization in application security, cryptography, data secrecy, and network security.